 The Student Policy excludes certain students from occupying a city supported permanently affordable rental housing unit.
-A permanently affordable rental housing unit is defined as a unit created or preserved using RARHP subsidy(ies), resulting from RARHP regulatory requirements (e. g., annexation, Inclusionary Housing), and/or maintains any RARHP restrictions.
+A city supported permanently affordable rental housing unit is defined as a unit created or preserved using City of Boulder subsidy(ies), resulting from City of Boulder regulatory requirements (e. g., annexation, Inclusionary Housing), and/or maintains any city restrictions.

 A student is defined as an individual 18 years of age or older who is enrolled in an institution of higher education during the calendar year.
 It is the city's intention that permanently affordable rental housing units' support residents working towards self-sufficiency and through life transitions.
 Students that meet one or more of the following exception criteria may be determined eligible for occupancy upon submission of a Student Exception Request (Exhibit A) and required supporting documentation.
 Please note that households occupying HOME designated units are not eligible for exceptions 7 through 9 as outlined below.
+A final determination of eligibility is at the city's sole discretion.